Kong/docs.konghq.com/app/konnect/analytics/index.md

 You can view a graph for each category by clicking **Traffic**, **Errors**, or **Latency**, and switching between the views.

 * **Traffic**: This graph displays the total number of HTTP requests categorized by successful and failed requests over the specified time interval.
-    * Successful requests contain all requests that returned a **1xx-3xx** status code.
+    * Successful requests contain all requests that returned a **2xx-3xx** status code.
     * Failed requests contain all requests that returned a **4xx-5xx** status code.
-    * Custom 6xx status codes are not tracked.
+    * 6xx status codes are not reported.

     ![traffic analytics graph](/assets/images/docs/konnect/konnect-vitals-traffic.png)
     > _**Figure 2:** Graph showing successful and failed requests over the past three hours._